Preservation, interoperability and research data policy

 The Editor Team of the journal recommend authors depositing data obtained from the research developed for the preparation of their article in repositories of recognized prestige, specific to the discipline or of a generalist nature.
 In any case, it must be a FAIR repository (Findable, Accessible, Interoperable, Reusable), preferably in open access.
 If necessary, authors can consult the Registry of Research Data Repositories re3data considering that each repository has its own deposit rules.

-If the author has deposited datasets in a repository, he should mention it in the article providing a brief description of the type of data deposited, the name and URL of the repository, the identification code and the data of the license for use and distribution.
+If author have deposited datasets in a repository, they should mention it in the article providing a brief description of the type of data deposited, the name and URL of the repository, the identification code and the data of the license for use and distribution.
 This information must be included in the section "Data Analysis".